• Skip to primary navigation

 Jump to Recipe·Print Recipe

 MamaShire’s Gluten-Free Baking Blend – low fat, low carb, nut-free, dairy-free.
-Can be used in Trim Healthy Mama recipes.
+It can be used in Trim Healthy Mama recipes.

 MamaShire's Gluten-Free Baking Blend

-This is my Gluten-Free Baking Blend that I have been using for several of the recipes in the new Trim Healthy Mama Cookbook.
+This is the Gluten-Free Baking Blend that I have been using for several of the recipes in the new Trim Healthy Mama Cookbook.

-The THM Baking Blend is featured in many of recipes throughout the new THM Cookbook.
-While I really like the THM Baking Blend, I wanted to have my own blend that I could tweak and that might be a little less expensive.
+The THM Baking Blend is featured in many of the recipes throughout the new THM Cookbook.
+While I really like the THM Baking Blend, I wanted to have my own blend that I could tweak, and that might be a little less expensive.

 My baking blend is not the same as the THM Baking Blend, but it is similar.
 I like being able to have a big batch made up and ready to go.
 I’m much more likely to bake something yummy for my family if I have the blend all ready to go.

-My blend doesn’t contain almond flour like the THM Baking Blend does, because I already use almond flour in a lot of my recipes and I wanted to have an alternative so that we’re not “always” eating almonds.
-Seriously, we eat this gluten-free bread made with almond flour several times a week.
+My blend doesn’t contain almond flour like the THM Baking Blend does because I already use almond flour in a lot of my recipes, and I wanted to have an alternative so that we’re not “always” eating almonds.
 Plus, this keeps the cost of the blend down.
 Win, win.

 MamaShire's Gluten-Free Baking Blend

-I have listed all the ingredients below and where I like to purchase them from.
-You may be able to find coconut flour and golden flaxmeal locally, but the other items will probably have to be ordered online.
+I have listed all the ingredients below and where I like to purchase them.
+You may be able to find coconut flour and golden flax meal locally, but the other items will probably have to be ordered online.
 The initial purchase of these items will add up, but you will be able to get quite a bit of baking blend from them.

 • Nutiva Organic Coconut Flour is my favorite.

-• I use Custom Collagen in my recipe, but THM Integral Collagen would work well, too.
+• I use Custom Collagen in my recipe.

-• For the glucomannan, I use Now Brand Glucomannan or THM Glucomannan.
+• For the glucomannan, I use Now Brand Glucomannan.

 Nutrition Facts: